radius-project/docs/docs/content/tutorials/tutorial-add-radius/index.md

 ## Overview

-As a part of this tutorial you will deploy an existing and containerized Guestbook application originally authored by the Kubernetes community for use in their own tutorials, then add Radius to the deployed application.
+As a part of this tutorial you will deploy an existing containerized Guestbook application originally authored by the Kubernetes community for use in their own tutorials.
+You will then add Radius to the deployed application.
 To incrementally add Radius to an existing application, you will leverage the built-in Kubernetes integration functionality by adding an annotation to the application's Kubernetes deployment manifest.
 This approach is particularly useful for adding Radius capabilities to applications that are already deployed.

 The Guestbook application consists of a web front end along with primary and secondary Redis containers for storage, all deployed with Kubernetes.
 For more information about the application and access its source code, see the [Kubernetes tutorial](https://kubernetes.io/docs/tutorials/stateless-application/guestbook/) and their [examples repo](https://github.com/kubernetes/examples/tree/master/guestbook).